xingty/CatGPT/README.md

+# CatGPT

-CatGPT is a Telegram bot that integrates with OpenAI's api for users who like to use OpenAI in Telegram.
+CatGPt is a Telegram bot that integrates with OpenAI's api for users who like to use OpenAI in Telegram.

 ### Features
 * Multiple topics